Digital Manufacturing of 3D Printed Wearable Sensors (D-SENSE)

 The project, named D-SENSE, is funded by the Strategic Focus Area (SFA) Advanced Manufacturing program and is executed in collaboration with the following partners whom all have their own focus:

-• EPFL on the development of processes for the digital printing of sensors embedded in the 3D printed structures;
+- EPFL on the digital printing of sensors embedded in the 3D printed structures;

 Contact